 Cut errors, improve safety

 Growing sophistication and technology adoption in industrial operations has meant more complex tasks for industrial workers.
-The more complex the machinery, the more training required for operators, maintenance engineers and service technicians.
+The more complex the machinery, the more training is required for operators, maintenance engineers, and service technicians.
 Research shows that 23% of all unplanned downtime in manufacturing is due to human error.
 This human error can be tied directly to the tools workers in these environments have at their disposal.
-Factories and productions processes have gotten “smart,” but the frontline workforce responsible for running, fixing and improving these assets are often walking the floor with pen and paper.
+Factories and productions processes have gotten “smart,” but the frontline workforce responsible for running, fixing, and improving these assets are often walking the floor with pen and paper.

 Connected worker solutions both reduce human error and drive early intervention through data-driven process optimization and visualization matched to actual workforce needs.
 These solutions have been shown to reduce unplanned downtime, increase OEE, and improve human performance.